- Analytical Chemistry

 Search interface for the databases Ei Compendex, Ei Backfile, GEOBASE and GeoRef.

 Engineering Village is a search interface for 12 engineering databases.
 At the ETH Zurich we have access to four of them.
 Ei Compendex is one of the most comprehensive engineering literature database with over 20 million indexed records across 190 engineering disciplines.
 The Engineering Index Backfile provides a comprehensive, historical view of engineering innovations from 1884-1969.
 GEOBASE and GeoRef are databases of geoscience literature including earth sciences, ecology, geology, geography, environmental sciences, oceanography, geomechanics, alternative energy sources, pollution, waste management and nature conservation.

 Global Access to Knowledge about Life on Earth.

 The Encyclopedia of Life (EOL) is a free, online collaborative encyclopedia intended to document all of the 1.9 million living species known to science.
 It is compiled from existing databases and from contributions by experts and non-experts throughout the world.
 It aims to build one "infinitely expandable" page for each species, including video, sound, images, graphics, as well as text.
 In addition, the Encyclopedia incorporates content from the Biodiversity Heritage Library, which digitizes millions of pages of printed literature from the world's major natural history libraries.

-Access to the EPA database of over 80 million patents
+Access to the EPO database of over 100 million patents.

 Espacenet is a free online service for searching patents and patent applications.
 Espacenet was developed by the European Patent Office (EPO) together with the member states of the European Patent Organisation.